Terawatt-Industries/prismx-scad/README.md

 Compile PrismX SCAD -> STL
 --------------------------
-The PrismX comes with an automated ANT build system.
+The PrismX SCAD repository comes with an automated ANT build system.
 ANT is based on Java and runs on multiple OS platforms.
 You will need Java 6+ and ANT to run the build from the command line.
 If you cannot install this software, you can still compile SCAD files from within OpenSCAD or using your own command-line tools.

 To see a list of available ANT targets with description type "ant -p" from the command line.